2009 Rafael Nadal tennis season: US Open

 In the quarterfinals of the US Open he defeated Fernando González in a rain-delayed encounter.
 However, like his previous US Open campaign, he fell in the semifinals, this time losing to eventual champion Juan Martín del Potro.
 Despite the loss, he regained the No. 2 ranking after Andy Murray's early exit.

 World Tour Finals

 At the World Tour Finals, Nadal lost all three of his matches against Robin Söderling, Nikolay Davydenko, and Novak Djokovic respectively without winning a set.

 Davis Cup final

 In December, Nadal participated in the second Davis Cup final of his career.
 He defeated Tomáš Berdych in his first singles rubber to give the Spanish Davis Cup Team their first point in the tie.
 After the Spanish Davis Cup team had secured its fourth Davis Cup victory, Nadal defeated Jan Hájek in the first Davis Cup dead rubber of his career.
 The win gave Nadal his 14th consecutive singles victory at Davis Cup (his 13th on clay).

 Year end ranking

-Nadal finished the year as No. 2 for the fourth time in five years.
+Nadal finished the year as No. 2, second to Roger Federer for the fourth time in five years.